Prutserdt/dotfiles/README.md

 ----
 ----
 ----
-## To do list :smirk:, potentially :tada::boom::sunglasses:
+## :arrow_right:To do list :smirk:, potentially :tada::boom::sunglasses:

-### Automatically login to GitHub
+### :arrow_right:Automatically login to GitHub
 I cannot get this to work so far.
 I. MUST.
 BE.
 STUPID. :man_facepalming: :boom:
 See: https://stackoverflow.com/questions/1595848/configuring-git-over-ssh-to-login-once

-### Saving personal Firefox links
+### :arrow_right:Saving personal Firefox links
 Location: `/home/archie/.mozilla/firefox/1aa2cc3p.default-1466333760664`
 Not sure if this is a good idea.
-Could be handy though :bowtie:
+Could be handy though :smiling_imp:

-### Automating the dotfiles command
+### :arrow_right:Automating the dotfiles command
-The choice to push or pull could be automated...
+The choice to push or pull could be automated...:shipit: